Through The Fibro Fog

 Claire

-Perfect as a meal by itself or a side-dish, this butternut squash stuffed with tahini cous cous is a healthy comfort food dish suitable for a vegan diet.
+Perfect as a meal by itself or a side-dish, this butternut squash stuffed with tahini cous cous is a tasty comfort food dish suitable for a vegan diet.
 Serves 2 as a main, or 4 as a side dish.

 5 from 1 vote